๐Ÿ“ Serving South Bend & All of Michiana

 The Renovation

-• New LVP flooring throughout all main level living areas and kitchen
+• โœ“ New flooring throughout main living areas

-• New carpet in all bedrooms and lower level
+• โœ“ New carpet in bedrooms and lower level